Why & How to Reply to App Store Reviews

 The big supporter

-Re-engaging the frustrated user
+Re-engaging frustrated users

 It’s interesting to see that Brave has a quite straightforward and familiar way of communicating with its users.
 Instead of including long forms of address, Brave has a very natural and authentic way of communicating.
 You can feel they are not simply copy-pasting answers that have already been prepared.